kxxil01/watchdoc/README.md

 ```

 > The systemd service runs as the non-root user that invoked `sudo ./install.sh`, so it inherits the same access to compose files, `.env`, and other resources.
+> When Watchdoc rolls a compose service, it updates the discovered compose YAML with the new image tag before calling `docker compose`.
+You’ll see `.yaml` diffs reflecting each upgrade.

 2. **Label Your Containers**: